Important ampelographic features

-Leaf: large, with three to five lobes; main nerve stem is red
+large, three to five lobes; main leaf vein is red

-Significance, conditions: The planting of this grape is heavily decreasing.
-There are two reasons for this: while Neuburger delivers excellent wine quality, it still cannot really compete with Grüner Veltliner; also, it can be weakened easily by disease and the vines could die.
-Fortunately, though, the vines have a very strong shoot growth and prefer dry, meager sites.
-In deep fertile soils, coulure could occur.
-The variety also is highly sensitive to late frosts and winter frosts, and is somewhat prone to oidium and peronospora.
-It is very susceptible to Botrytis – compact grape bunches are not an advantage.
+There are two reasons for this variety seeing a significant decrease in area under vine.
+Firstly, while Neuburger delivers excellent wine quality, it still cannot really compete with Grüner Veltliner.
+Secondly, it can be weakened easily by disease, particularly the grapevine fanleaf virus, which threatens survival of the vines.
+Fortunately, however, vines of this variety have very strong shoot growth and are able to tolerate dry, meagre soils.
+Deep, fertile soils are a common cause of coulure.
+This variety is also highly sensitive to late frosts and winter frosts, and is somewhat susceptible to oidium and Peronospora.
+It is very susceptible to botrytis due to the compact grape cluster.